henryvincent96/PewDiePie-Doom-Countdown/README.md

 Displays the difference between PewDiePie and T-Series' sub counts.

-Simply run the python file using a python interpreter.
-A window will open to display current statistics.
+Simply run the python file using a python interpreter, or just double click the .pyw file.
+A window will open to display current numbers.

-Currently only works with Windows and Linux.
+Currently only confirmed to be working with Windows and Linux - although I can't think why it wouldn't work with MacOS as well, but I have no way of testing it.

 ## Dependencies